Institute for Aquatic Research, Documentation & Consulting

 After 10 years of biodegradable plastic research in the Mediterranean Sea we started a cooperation with Sam Ratulangi University UNSRAT in Manado, Sulawesi, Indonesia.
 Here, in the wet tropics of SE Asia we refine the methods and extend our tests to another climate zone.
 Being the hot spot of biodiversity this area heavily suffers from the rapidly increasing amount of waste in rivers and the ocean.

-MaBiKu (2019 - ongoing)
+MaBiKu (2019 - 2023)

-in collaboration with IfBB, ISAH and IKK (all Hannover) and DIN Certco, Berlin
+in collaboration with IfBB, ISAH and IKK (all Hannover) and DIN CERTCO, Berlin

 partially funded by the German Ministry of Food and Agriculture (BMEL) with its project management agency FNR e.V.
 (Fachagentur für Nachwachsende Rohstoffe)